 - As a result, you will get the below output.
 All the ages from Sheet 2 are now pasted to Sheet1 and these data are connected through links.
 If you change any of the ages in Sheet2, it will be automatically updated in Sheet1.

-Read More: How to Link Cells in Same Excel Worksheet (4 Quick Ways)
+Read More: How to Link Two Cells in Excel

 2. Link Multiple Cells from Another Worksheet Using Excel Formula